Highest Level of Cash in the Metal & Glass Containers Industry Detected in Shares of Aptargroup Inc (ATR, OI, BLL, CCK, BERY) | Comtex SmarTrend

 Below are the three companies in the Metal & Glass Containers industry with the highest cash equivalents (CE).
 Analysts use CE as a measure to compare the cash cushion of companies in the same industry.

 Aptargroup Inc ranks highest with a CE of $713.
-Owens-Illinois is next with a CE of $492.
+Following is Owens-Illinois with a CE of $492.
 Ball Corp ranks third highest with a CE of $448.

 Crown Holdings I follows with a CE of $424, and Berry Global Gro rounds out the top five with a CE of $306.